 - Given the analysis of alternative scenarios, what outcome do we expect to be most likely to develop, and how would that outcome impact our results?

 - If the alternative outcome turns out to be the correct one, how have we hedged against that possibility?

 - How well did our credit loss and other forecasting models fare during COVID-19?
 Do we need to broaden the set of variables or scenarios we incorporate into these models going forward in light of what we’ve learned?

-- Do we have good data on our credit and/or market risk exposure by industry sector, and have we effectively analysed the impacts of possible future events (e.g., a second wave of lockdowns or the possibility of additional governmental lending or other support programmes) on the sectors that have been most impacted by the pandemic?
+- Do we have good data on our credit and/or market risk exposure by industry sector, and have we effectively analyzed the impacts of possible future events (e.g., a second wave of lockdowns or the possibility of additional governmental lending or other support programs) on the sectors that have been most impacted by the pandemic?

-- Many of the programmes and initiatives that required us to respond during the crisis (for example, the Paycheck Protection Programme, foreclosure and collections moratoria, and refunds of auto insurance premiums) were developed and executed in a fraction of the time we would typically take to ensure such efforts were well-controlled.
-What operational risk or compliance breakdowns might have occurred as a result, and should we conduct a lookback review of these programmes to fix any customer harm caused before it becomes a regulatory matter?
+- Many of the programs and initiatives that required us to respond during the crisis (for example, the Paycheck Protection Program, foreclosure and collections moratoria, and refunds of auto insurance premiums) were developed and executed in a fraction of the time we would typically take to ensure such efforts were well-controlled.
+What operational risk or compliance breakdowns might have occurred as a result, and should we conduct a lookback review of these programs to fix any customer harm caused before it becomes a regulatory matter?